 Rose hips could easily be incorporated into a complete head-to-toe beauty regime.
 Starting from the top with a Rosehip Scalp Serum.
 It’s wonderful for fine hair.

 Many of these recipes are focused on creations using rose hip seed oil (which has a wonderful feel on the skin and isn’t heavy or greasy like other oils.)
-This is particularly important if you’ll be using it on your delicate facial skin like when using a serum such as Rosehip Face Serum or Rosehip Carrot Seed Facial Serum.
+This is particularly important if you’ll be using it on your delicate facial skin like when using a serum such as Rosehip Facial Oil or Rosehip Carrot Seed Facial Serum.

 If the skin around your eyes needs a little extra TLC, watch your it improve after using Rosehip & Honey Anti-Aging Eye Treatment or one of many face cream recipes out there featuring rosehips.